doakcovington/myEHR_frontend/README.md

 Welome to the Vital Signs Record Sheet web app!
 This is a single page web app built using JavaScript for the frontend and Rails for the backend.
-The back end is located [here](https://github.com/doakcovington/myEHR_backend) on GitHub.
+The API is located [here](https://github.com/doakcovington/myEHR_backend) on GitHub.

 ## Installation
 Follow these steps to get the frontend running: